imsatyasaiteja/SImple-Linux-Shell/README.md

 # Simple-Linux-Shell
 I've written a C program that works like a Linux Shell

-Code Explanation:
+Code Explanation :

         The Main function contains a while loop.
         We need this loop to run the shell() function after execution of each command.

-        The shell() function does the following job:
+        The shell() function does the following job :
 	        It stores the user input in the character array cmd[100] (string). length of this string cmd is stored in l.